(NEW) Revised PHA Plans Notice

 PHA Plan Submission Requirements

 PHAs should submit the PHA Plan to their Public Housing Director and PHA Plan Point of Contact in the local field office via e-mail(s).
 The e-mail(s) should specify which documents are attached.
 Ideally, PHAs should zip the files to reduce the size of the PHA Plan attachment.
 If a PHA is submitting multiple e-mails, though, it should specify that there are multiple e-mails in each e-mail submission.
+Additional information about submitting your PHA Plan can be found here.
 HUD will review the plans according the statutory review requirements.

 Select your template from the following files.